hpxmlwg/hpxml/guide/source/standard_datasets.rst

 Home Energy Score
 *****************

-he Department of Energy’s Home Energy Score (HEScore) is similar to a miles-per-gallon rating that helps homeowners and homebuyers understand how much energy the home is expected to use.
+The Department of Energy’s Home Energy Score (HEScore) is similar to a miles-per-gallon rating that helps homeowners and homebuyers understand how much energy the home is expected to use.
 The HEScore also provides information on how to make the home more energy efficient.

 The Home Energy Score Translator was developed by the NREL to generate HEScore inputs from HPXML files.
 The translator is available open source as a stand-alone script.
 It is also incorporated into the HEScore API.
 By using this translator, software developers can leverage their investment in HPXML to provide HEScore functionality with minimum development cost.